Top French festivals 2017

 Early December: Feast of St. Nicholas, Nancy

 Each year, several countries in Europe celebrate the feast of Saint Nicholas in December.
 In Nancy, France, the festival is growing in popularity and has been transformed into a fairytale, taking you in to the legendary and magical world of Saint Nicholas.
 An equestrian parade, a craft market, exhibitions, theatrical performances and concerts are also on the agenda, not to mention a spectacular firework display.
-Check for 2016 dates.
+The festival is on 2–3 December 2017 this year.
+Read about celebrating Christmas in France.

 December 5 to 8: The Festival of Lights, Lyon